aallali/Inception-of-Things/README.md

 # 42-Inception-of-Things
 This project aims to introduce you to kubernetes from a developer perspective.
 You will have to set up small clusters and discover the mechanics of continuous integration.
 At the end of this project you will be able to have a working cluster in docker and have a usable continuous integration for your applications.

+## check (v2/1337) branch, it contains the version compatible with the 1337's IMacs
 ### !!!
 IGNORE THIS IT WILL BE UPDATED !!!
 ### - commands sheets (ignore it, it will be re-written later in well organized documentation)
 **install vbguest**